Tariq-Mehmood-Malik/Kubernetes/intro.md

 - **Controller Manager**
   The Controller Manager continuously monitors the cluster to ensure it is running in the desired state.
 It uses information from the API Server and etcd to perform tasks such as maintaining the correct number of Pods, handling node failures, and managing the endpoints for Services.
 The Controller Manager is responsible for maintaining system health and ensuring that the desired state is consistently met.

+- **Cloud Controller Manager (Cloud Only)**
+  It is primarily used when Kubernetes is hosted on a cloud provider.
+It is a component that allows Kubernetes to interact with the underlying cloud provider's API.
+It manages cloud-specific resources, such as load balancers, volumes, and networking, and ensures that Kubernetes resources (like nodes and services) are correctly integrated with the cloud infrastructure.

 ### Worker Node Components: